phnx-im/docs/src/spec/queuing_service.md

 * QsUid: [QS user record auth key](./glossary.md#qs-user-record-auth-key)
 * QsCid: [QS QS client record auth key](./glossary.md#qs-client-record-auth-key)

-## Work in progress: Federation endpoints

-Endpoints publicly accessible and meant to be accessed by federated homeservers.

-### Fetch QS signing key
+## DS-to-QS communication

+### Enqueuing messages

-A DS or QS can fetch the [QS' signing key](./glossary.md#qs-signing-key) through this endpoint.
+A local DS can enqueue the message sending just a [`FanOutMessage`](./glossary.md#fan-out-message).

-### Federated enqueue message

-This endpoint allows a remote QS to enqueue a [fan-out message](glossary.md#fan-out-message).
+The receiving QS first checks the FQDNs in the `client_queue_configs` and [forwards the messages for remote QS'](./queuing_service.md#federated-qs-to-qs-communication).

-The (receiving) QS decrypts the ciphertext and checks if the QS client record exists.
+For all local `client_queue_configs`, the QS decrypts the ciphertext, verifies the MACs using its symmetric authentication key and checks if the QS client record exists.
 If it doesn't, it responds to the sending QS with the following message.

 ```rust
 struct QueueDeleted {